Introducing a New Puppy to Your Senior Cat in 3 Easy Steps

 The key to success is a gradual introduction that gives both pets time to adjust.
-Introductions need to start early before your puppy and cat meet face to face.
+Introductions need to start early before your puppy and senior cat meet face to face.
 This stage focuses on starting an association through smell alone.
 From there, brief and controlled face-to-face greetings can begin.
 Finally, you’ll increase the frequency and length of interactions, using a reward system.
 Together, these steps can help solidify a peaceful, calm, and positive relationship.

 Let’s take a look at each of these steps in more detail.

 1. Meeting From Afar

 Smell is a powerful sense, and dogs and cats rely on it to gather information.
 Your cat probably takes one sniff of you when you’ve been somewhere else that has an animal and gets into a bad mood!
 It’s to be expected that the same thing will happen when they catch wind of new puppy smells.
 That’s why it’s important to begin the introduction through scent alone.

 The first few days after your puppy comes home, care for both animals completely separately.
 This means the two should be in separate areas of the house where they can’t see each other.

 Every couple of hours you’ll want to switch the spaces that both your cat and pup are occupying.
 This will allow your puppy to get acquainted with their new surroundings while also allowing both animals to begin their introduction.
 By switching spaces, it enables each pet to become familiar with the scent of the other throughout the home, allowing them to learn to accept it.